Frequently Asked Questions

 The following is a sampling of some the questions we hear from callers to our office.
-If your question is not answered here, please feel free to contact us at (409) 839-2538 or you can write to us at 350 Magnolia Ave.
-Suite 150 Beaumont, Texas, 77701.
+If your question is not answered here, please feel free to contact any of our offices.
+Contact information can be found by clicking on the “Contact Us” tab of our homepage.

 Not in individual litigation you may wish to bring against another person, company or government agency.
 Here is what we do.

 Okay, then can you suggest someone who could represent me?